ManaliSharma/Data_Engineering_Projects/Cloud_Data_warehouse/README.md

 - Use following commands
   - conda create -n yourenv pip
   - pip install -r requirements.txt
-3. Run the *create_cluster* script to set up the needed infrastructure for this project.
+3. Run the *create_infrastructure* script to set up the needed infrastructure for this project.

-    `$ python create_cluster.py`
+    `$ python create_infrastructure.py`

-4. Run the *create_tables* script to set up the database staging and analytical tables
+4. Run the *check_Cluster_Avalabiliity* and *kill_Cluster* script to check availabilty status of cluster and to kill all the resources

     `$ python create_tables.py`

-5. Finally, run the *etl* script to extract data from the files in S3, stage it in redshift, and finally store it in the dimensional tables.
+5. Run the *create_tables* script to set up the database staging and analytical tables

     `$ python create_tables.py`

+6. Finally, run the *etl* script to extract data from the files in S3, stage it in redshift, and finally store it in the dimensional tables.

+    `$ python etl.py`

 ## Project structure